WR3 | Syllabus

 - Friday Soapbox

-- Discuss film, reading, and Hive submissions.
+- Discuss film, reading.

 - Research progress checkup.